oroinc/documentation/user/back-office/marketing/index.rst

 * :ref:`Customer Login Pages <customer-login-pages>`
 * :ref:`Digital Assets <digital-assets>`

-:ref:`Marketing lists <user-guide-marketing-lists>` are lists of contacts segmented according to conditions which are defined for the purpose of bulk emailing or telephone outreach.
+:ref:`Marketing lists <user-guide-marketing-lists>` are lists of contacts segmented according to conditions that are defined for bulk emailing or telephone outreach.
 In your Oro application, virtually every entity is available as a marketing list target.
-For instance, marketing lists can be created based on accounts (primary email of a default contact is used), or, if you are using OroCommerce, from customer users, quotes, orders, and shopping lists.
+For instance, marketing lists can be created based on accounts (primary email of a default contact is used) or, if you are using OroCommerce, from customer users, quotes, orders, and shopping lists.

 Marketing lists can be used to synchronize with subscribers lists in :ref:`Mailchimp <user-guide-mc-integration>`, and once the integration is configured, :ref:`send an email campaign via Mailchimp <user-guide-mailchimp-campaign>`.